LukeSupan/wampville/README.md

 10. all passwords are the same as the username. for simplicity use admin for admin and user for user

+once you have all that done the CRUD operations are all pretty obvious
+- create a post as an admin
+- read posts as user or admin
+- read stat screens as user or admin
+- update your existing posts as an admin
+- delete your existing posts as an admin

-once you have all that done the CRUD operations are all pretty obvious the one to many relationship is that one user has many associated matches. each match is owned by one user. you can click on the username next to each match to see a stats screen for them specifically.
+the one to many relationship is that one user has many associated matches. each match is owned by one user. you can click on the username next to each match to see a stats screen for them specifically.